kyoro1/knowledge_mining_computer_vision/README.md

     language = ja
     ```

-3. Run streamlit app with your terminal:
+## 3. Run streamlit app with your terminal:

+- Run the app
     ```sh
     streamlit run ./st_app.py
     ```

-    You will find the following message.
+- You will find the following message.
 Then, copy and pate the URL in your browser[^2]:

     ```
     You can now view your Streamlit app in your browser.